Skip to main content

 Legal separation Guardianships of the estate

-Requests for Order Non-family law restraining orders (for civil harassment, elder abuse or workplace violence)*
+Requests for Order (asking the judge to make or change an order in a family law case) Non-family law restraining orders (for civil harassment, elder abuse or workplace violence)*

-Service of legal papers in Mexico Other areas of law (criminal, general civil, evictions, wills, trusts, tax, etc.)*
+Requests for appointment of an elisor Other areas of law (bankruptcy, criminal, general civil,* evictions,* wills, trusts, tax, etc.)

 Simple property division Qualified Domestic Relations Orders (QDROs)

-Spousal support Service of legal papers in countries other than Mexico
+Spousal support Service of legal papers in foreign countries

-Stepparent adoptions (if the other biological parent consents or is deceased) Termination of parental rights
+Stepparent adoptions (if the other biological parent consents, is deceased or has already had their parental rights terminated by a judge) Termination of parental rights

 Voluntary Declarations of Parentage (VDOPs) Unsealing adoption records